 I hope it all works out!

-aintnomeifthereaintnowincest asked: Question!! :D I am currently doing a sorta-poo thing (I use a diluted Castile Soap and an ACV rinse)....
+aintnomeifthereaintnowincest said: Question!! :D I am currently doing a sorta-poo thing (I use a diluted Castile Soap and an ACV rinse)....
 I am planning on drying my hair.
 Box dye.
 Can I use the conditioner that comes with the dye?
 Or should I do a coconut oil mask instead, or what??
 Thanks!!!!

 I am totally not an expert on dying hair, but I would use the conditioner included.
 You are already putting chemicals in your hair with the dye, so you might as well use the included conditioner to make sure everything works out fine!
 Good luck and I hope it turns out beautiful!